AsakuraKai/AI_PP_project/docs/_archive/milestones/Sokchea-UI/chunk-1/Chunk-1.4-1.5-COMPLETE.md

 ---

-## 🔗 Integration Points
+## 🤝 Backend Integration & Coordination

+### Integration Readiness (Week 8)

+**Status:** ✅ All placeholder implementations complete and ready for Kai's backend

-### Ready for Backend Integration
+### Backend Components Ready for Wiring

-The following placeholders are ready to be replaced with Kai's backend:
+All placeholders in the extension are ready to be replaced with Kai's backend:

 1. **Error Parsing:**
    ```typescript